 Walking between the green rice paddies or tea fields in the north of Iran, you can see working women wearing colourful waist wraps.
 It seems like having a piece of a rainbow around them.
 This colourful textile, known as Chador Shab, has been a part of the traditional customs of women along the Caspian Sea for centuries.

 Qasemabad is a beautiful village near Roudsar city, in the east of green Gilan province.
 Besides the beauty of nature in this village and the happy local music and dance, the bright clothes of women are the most important reason for the fame of Qasem Abad village nationally and globally.

-Ghasem Abadi women as an ethnic group have their specific custom.
-Long skirts designed with colourful horizontal stripes, Chador Shab as the waist covering, top outfit, short dark vest, and a scarf are the main elements of traditional clothes of women in this region.
+Ghasem Abadi women as an ethnic group have their specific customs.
+Long skirts designed with colourful horizontal stripes, Chador Shab as the waist covering, a top outfit, a short dark vest, and a scarf are the main elements of traditional clothes of women in this region.